t-oster/LibLaserCut/README.md

 It was created for VisiCut (http://visicut.org) but you are invited to use it for your own programs.

-Currently it supports older Epilog Lasers (Zing/Mini/Helix), the current LAOS board. (www.laoslaser.org), the SmoothieBoard (www.smoothieware.org),
+Currently it supports older [Epilog](https://www.epiloglaser.com/) Lasers (Zing/Mini/Helix), the SmoothieBoard (www.smoothieware.org), generic GCode, the LAOS board (www.laoslaser.org),
 K40,
 generic GRBL based boards,
 LTT iLaser 4000,
+generic HPGL plotters
 and some untested work-in-progress drivers like the Roland iModela and the Lasersaur.

 A detailed list of tested devices can be found in the VisiCut wiki: